 What is Paratriathlon?
-Understanding Triathlon in the Paralympics
+Understanding Triathlon at the 2024 Paralympic Games.

-Though paratriathlon is one of the fastest-growing segments of triathlon (the sport has grown exponentially since Jim MacLaren became the first athlete with a disability to finish an Ironman in 1989), it remains one of the most widely misunderstood classifications in the sport.
-Some mistakenly believe athletes with any disability are automatically placed in the paratriathlon category; others use paratriathlon interchangeably with programs like the Special Olympics, which is also inaccurate.
+Paratriathlon is one of the fastest-growing segments of triathlon, and has grown exponentially since Jim MacLaren became the first athlete with a disability to finish an Ironman in 1989.
+Still, as the world prepares for the 2024 Paralympic Games in Paris, paratriathlon remains one of the most widely misunderstood classifications in the sport.

-To gain a better understanding of paratriathlon ahead of the triathlon races in the Paralympics, the High Performance Staff at USA Triathlon answered the most common questions about paratriathlon.
+To better understand paratriathlon ahead of the Paralympics, the High Performance Staff at USA Triathlon answered the most common questions about paratriathlon.

 What is Paratriathlon?

 Simply put, paratriathlon is a category within a triathlon race for athletes with certain physical disabilities.
-As with other race categories (professional/elite; men and women; various age groups; athena and clydesdale) paratriathlon categories offer athletes the chance to compete against people who are physically similar.
+As with other race categories (professional and elite; men and women; various age groups; Athena and Clydesdale), paratriathlon categories offer athletes the chance to compete against people who are physically similar.
 This allows for triathlon to be inclusive of athletes with all abilities as well as address any accommodations that need to be made for a disability, like a blind athlete who requires a guide or an amputee athlete who wears a prosthetic device.

 Within paratriathlon, there are nine sport classes competing in six medal events: